section-engineering-education/engineering-education/content/articles/garbage-collection-in-c#-dotnet-framework/index.md

 1. Marking phase: During marking, the records of all the items found are kept.
 By keeping track of all the references to the root objects, will ensure that marking is done.
 Heap memory deletes live entities that are not on the list.
 2. All connections to live items in the queue are updated during the relocating phase to refer to during the compaction step; the items will be transferred to a new location.

-### Garbage Collection Heap generation
+### Garbage collection heap generation
 Garbage collections will use different generations to manage a variety of items with other lifetimes.
 The Common Language Runtime (CLR) will provide RAM to a generation based on the size of a project used.
-Using the `Optimization Engine`, the collection means the method will check where items will be placed.
+Then, using the `Optimization Engine`, the collection means the method will check where items will be placed.
 Either in generation one or two.

 ![Heap Generation in Garbage Collection](engineering-education/garbage-collection-in-c#-net-framework/heap.jpg)